 Below are a few tips that can help you with the selection of the drawings for your home.
 Note that you do not have to purchase all drawings at one time, thus if necessary you can revert back to your Home selection and add other drawings at a later stage.

 Most buildings within an urban area require a building permit which requires a full set of printed drawings (architectural, structural, mechanical, electrical – and sometimes a BOQ), each with official stamps.
 Rural areas usually require a building permit but seldom demand more than a set of architectural drawings.
 Please contact the local authorities for exact requirements as they vary quite a bit depending on which area you are planning to build in.

 - Complexity of the building

-With any building there is always some level of improvisation during the construction phase.
-Even with the most comprehensive drawings there will be missing details that have to be handled and decided on site.
+With any building, there is always some level of improvisation during the construction phase.
+Even with the most comprehensive drawings, there will be missing details that have to be handled and decided on site.
 But the bigger or more complex the building the more drawings you will require in order for the end-product to be as close as possible to the original design idea.

 - Choice of Contractor

 An experienced contractor or builder can usually undertake a simple home project with only the architectural plans.
-For buildings with more than 1 story it is very important that the structural and mechanical drawings are included even for very experienced builders.
-Likewise, a good electrician can usually complete all the electrical installations for a small single story home without drawings, but for any larger building it is highly recommended that electrical drawings be included.
+For buildings with more than 1 story, it is very important that the structural and mechanical drawings are included even for very experienced builders.
+Likewise, a good electrician can usually complete all the electrical installations for a small single story home without drawings, but for any larger building, it is highly recommended that electrical drawings be included.

-If you are still not sure what types of drawings you need then begin by finding an experienced builder in your area who can advice you on the types of drawings you will require.
+If you are still not sure what types of drawings you need then begin by finding an experienced builder in your area who can advise you on the types of drawings you will require.
 You can also write us an email with whatever questions you have and will be more than happy to assist you.